novnc/noVNC/README.md

   The password prompt will still appear at the top.

-  YOu can use large resolutions with the screen enlarged in VR and curved around you.
+  You can use large resolutions with the screen enlarged in VR and curved around you.
    ![recording 2](https://cloud.githubusercontent.com/assets/6830845/26530856/fda108b6-43d4-11e7-911d-0ea582cc21d8.gif)

   TODO: add input??